Want to share this article? Visit our re-post guidelines.

 Exposure to these hormone-disrupting chemicals is just one more challenging burden to people with multi-systemic challenges from Lyme disease and chronic infections.
 The same can be said for exposure to mold, environmental toxins, and heavy metals, fungi, and parasites in the body.

 Clearing Chronic Infections Can Bring About Hormone Regulation

 Once chronic infections like Lyme Borreliosis, coinfections, parasites, toxins, and heavy metals are cleared, hormones often regulate without further effort.
 The guidance of a Lyme-literate doctor can be an essential component to clear tick-borne and other chronic infections.
-The caring doctors in my 1:1 Coaching Program can provide that much-needed guidance.
-Or, you could follow recommendations of supplements and protocols in my At-Home Program to eradicate Lyme disease and chronic illnesses.
+If you’re looking for more help, follow the recommendations of supplements and protocols in my At-Home Program to eradicate Lyme disease and chronic illnesses.

 - Castro, Joseph.
 “11 Surprising Facts About the Endocrine System.”
 LiveScience.com, 12 Oct 2013.
 Web

 - “Hormones, Receptors, and Target Cells.”
 Vivo Pathophysiology, www.vivo.colostate.edu, n.d.
 Web

 - Peterson, Carol. ”Hormones and Chronic Lyme Disease.”
 Women’s International Pharmacy, womensinternational.com, n.d.
 Web

 - Strasheim, Connie. ”Solutions For Mitigating Adrenal Fatigue In Lyme Disease.”
 ProHealth.com, Pro Health Inc, 19 Sept 2016.
 Web

 - ”Polycystic Ovary Syndrome.” womenshealth.gov, Office on Women’s Health in the U.S. Department of Health and Human Services, 22 Oct 2018.
 Web